Home

 2002

-Banner Peak, High Sierra expedition and banner project, Berkeley.
+Banner Peak, High Sierra expedition and banner project, Berkeley, California.

 2001 Live in Your Head, Museum of Contemporary Art, Lisbon.